 Chickamauga is a very small city located in the state of Georgia.
 With a population of 3,256 people and three constituent neighborhoods, Chickamauga is the 207th largest community in Georgia.

-Unlike some cities, Chickamauga isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chickamauga are a mix of both white- and blue-collar jobs.
-Overall, Chickamauga is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Chickamauga who work in office and administrative support (22.86%), sales jobs (11.90%), and management occupations (10.29%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chickamauga is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Chickamauga is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Chickamauga who work in sales jobs (20.36%), office and administrative support (10.18%), and personal care services (8.31%).

 The people who call Chickamauga home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chickamauga residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chickamauga include English, German, Scots-Irish, and Dutch.
+The greatest number of Chickamauga residents report their race to be White.
+Important ancestries of people in Chickamauga include Irish, German, English, Scottish, and French.

 The most common language spoken in Chickamauga is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Italian.